 Drainage Improvement District (DID) Number 4

 The project goal was to detect any illicit (unauthorized) connections to one of the County operated Drainage Improvement District (DID Number 4), verify existing maps of the DID, and discover any pollutant loading, including stormwater sources, associated with each segment of the DID.
 It was anticipated that the project would improve water quality by identifying direct sources of pollution to the drain, produce an accurate map of the system to enable maintenance, and to analyze DID segments for pollutant loads to prioritize management actions.
-The project results will allow the drain system to be restored to groundwater conveyance, with improvements to water quality in Wide Hollow Creek.
+The project results allowed the drain system to be restored to groundwater conveyance and improved water quality in Wide Hollow Creek.
 The field work was implemented in March 2009, with the Final report completed in January 2010.

 DID Number 4 was constructed in the early 1900s to improve agricultural productivity by draining excess irrigation water to nearby streams.
 In time, lands once used primarily for agricultural production were gradually converted to lands more typical of an urban environment.
-The district was subsequently abandoned by its original owners and is currently operated and maintained by Yakima County.
+Yakima County took over operations and maintenance when the District was abandoned by its original owners.

 In total, 70 direct and blind connections were confirmed by smoke within DID Number 4, excluding 2 of the City storm drain line connections.
 A total of 63 (or approximately 90%) of these connections were confirmed to be of municipal origin (City surface inlets and storm drain lines), while the remaining connections provide drainage from residential and non-residential land uses.
 Illicit sewer connections were discovered at 2 homes and 1 school, all have been disconnected from the DID and properly connected to the City of Yakima Sewer System.